gndrmnn/nodepool/doc/source/configuration.rst

 of availability zones being used.
 If you need more control of the distribution you can use multiple logical providers each providing a different list of availabiltiy zones.

+The `env-vars` key is optional.
+It allows to specify a list of environment variables that will be appended to the variables whose names starts with NODEPOOL_ prefix.
+Using that approach it is possible to assign different values to the same variable name.
+This might be useful when nodepool creates VMs in different datacenters, and every VM requires an IP address of OpenStack host or something like that that depends on the VM's location.

 targets
 -------